Brett Welch

 PhD, CCC-SLP

 Clinically, I specialize in working with the psychological aspects of voice and voice disorders – identity, personality, and trauma routinely come up in my sessions.
-My line of research stems directly from this clinical background.
-Broadly, I am interested at the intersections of CSD and Psychology.
-My research seeks to examine both the psychological factors relevant to voice and communication disorders, as well as how one's voice and communication behaviors influence their psycho-social well-being.
-To interrogate these relationships, I leverage contemporary analytic methods used in Quantitative Psychology.
+My line of research stems directly from this clinical background and blends gold-standard clinical voice and speech assessment with rigorous analytic techniques from Quantitative Psychology to interrogate these psycho-social-vocal relationships.
 My dissertation project integrated contemporary theories and methods used in Personality Psychology to advance our understanding of chronic vocal hyperfunction.

 Hobbies, Because I'm Human